Position

 • Previous experience as a Feed Mill Operator or in a similar role.

-• Knowledge of milling equipment and processes.
+• Knowledge of feed mill machinery and equipment.

 Is becoming a Feed Mill Operator a good career path?